USE CULTURE TO DRIVE CHANGE: Discover How to Define Organizational Culture, Manage Change and Engage Employees

 Do you know how to conduct an organizational culture assessment?

 Contact Sheila to learn how she can support your company in defining and shaping your organizational culture and in using culture to manage change.
+Learn about her consulting and coaching services, invite her to speak to your group and read her books.

 Read about Organizational Culture and Change